-Batanes Island is known as one of the dream destinations of many but only a few can Travel on the Island because of their limited flights and somehow expensive.
+Batanes Island being one of the dream destinations of many but only a few can Travel to this small island because of the limited flights and somehow expensive.
 But this doesn’t mean that you cannot go to your dreamland, isn’t it?
-That’s why I am creating this Batanes Travel itinerary and guides for you to plan ahead your trip.
-Ready yet?

-Now, how about you get yourself first a cup of coffee and grab some cookies and biscuits to munch while we start your planning?
+Now, how about you get yourself first a cup of coffee and grab some cookies and biscuits to munch while we start planning your Batanes Itinerary?
 Please also don’t forget your pen and planner, or any tools you may use in noting the important things and details in this post for your future Batanes trip.

 “We fly of course!” *I just remember one of the Harry Potter lines*

 There are three major airlines that are accustomed to having Batanes flights and these are the PAL, Cebu Pacific and Skyjet.
 I’m sure there are some but these three are the most common flights.
 Flights to Batanes from Manila is approximately 2 hours (more or less).